-- 1.3 An exemption to the residence requirements will be considered if: - 1.3.1 there are two or more joint applicants for the grant and at least one of the applicants will comply with the residence requirements and - 1.3.2 all applicants acquired the property with the intention of making it their principal place of residence during the take up period and - 1.3.3 there are good reasons why the applicant applying for the exemption cannot satisfy the residence requirements. - 2.
-The Commissioner will not consider varying the residence requirements if: - 2.1 the period the property was occupied is considered to be of too short a duration, in the absence of clear evidence to the contrary, to reliably establish the applicant made it their principal place of residence or - 2.2 there is no probability of the applicant, or at least one of the applicants, ever making the property their principal place of residence. - 3.
-To support a request to vary the residence requirements, the applicant should provide all relevant information and supporting documents to evidence: - 3.1 the date they entered into the contract to purchase or build the property, or in the case of an owner builder, the date they began laying the foundations (commencement of the eligible transaction) - 3.2 the date they obtained possession of the property, or in the case of a contract to build a home or the building of a home by an owner builder, the date the home is or was ready for occupation (completion of the eligible transaction) - 3.3 the dates on which they commenced and ceased residing in the property - 3.4 if applicable, the dates the property was leased out - 3.5 if applicable, the dates for which a managing agent was appointed to manage the property and - 3.6 the dates and details of specific events cited as reasons as to why they were or will be unable to satisfy the residence requirements.
+- 1.3 An exemption to the residence requirements will be considered where: - 1.3.1 there are two or more joint applicants for the grant and at least one of the applicants will comply with the residence requirements and - 1.3.2 all applicants acquired the property with the intention of making it their principal place of residence and - 1.3.3 there are good reasons why the applicant applying for the exemption cannot satisfy the residence requirements. - 2.
+The Commissioner will not consider varying the residence requirements in circumstances where: - 2.1 the period of occupation of the property is considered to be of too short a duration, in the absence of clear evidence to the contrary, to reliably establish the applicant made the property their principal place of residence or - 2.2 there is no probability of the applicant, or at least one of the applicants, ever making the property their principal place of residence. - 3.
+To support a request to vary the residence requirements, the applicant should provide all relevant information and supporting documentation to evidence: - 3.1 the date the applicant entered into the contract to purchase or build the property, or in the case of an owner builder, the date the applicant began laying the foundations (commencement of the eligible transaction) - 3.2 the date the applicant obtained possession of the property, or in the case of a contract to build a home or the building of a home by an owner builder, the date the home is or was ready for occupation (completion of the eligible transaction) - 3.3 the dates on which the applicant commenced and ceased residing in the property - 3.4 if applicable, the dates the property was leased out - 3.5 if applicable, the dates for which a management agent was appointed to manage the property and - 3.6 the dates and details of specific events cited as reasons as to why the applicant was or will be unable to satisfy the residence requirements.

-While there is no definitive list of the evidence required, nor the standard of proof required in each case, Appendix A provides examples of the type of evidence the applicant may rely on.
+While it is not possible to identify a definitive list of what evidence will be required, nor specify the standard of proof required in each case, examples of the type of evidence the applicant may rely upon is provided in Appendix A.

-- 4. When considering an application, the Commissioner will assess the facts and circumstances provided by the applicant against the following matters: - 4.1 Whether the applicant's reasons for not satisfying the residence requirements were unforeseen, unusual, or due to circumstances beyond their control.
+- 4. When considering an application, the Commissioner will assess the facts and circumstances provided by the applicant against the following matters: - 4.1 Whether the applicant has good reasons for not satisfying the residence requirements that were unforeseen, unusual, or due to circumstances beyond their control.